-- 1. Student enrolment is not conditional upon any financial contribution other than the payment of tuition fees. - The purchase of certain educational materials or tools is deemed necessary for the programme.
-The costs are estimated to be € 800 per academic year.
-The educational materials or tools required are as follows: - a. study books: - b. a device that is suitable for following (online) education of the programme and taking (online) tests and an adequate internet connection; - c. readers.

-3. Costs may also be attached to excursions and working visits as part of the education programme.
-If the student is unable to pay these costs, an equivalent option providing the achievement of the same academic goals, will be offered; the relevant application procedure is given in the module description of the relevant programme component.
-The excursions and working visits are as follows: a.
-Introduction Camp: € 75.
+- Student enrolment is not conditional upon any financial contribution other than the payment of tuition fees - The purchase of certain educational materials or tools is deemed necessary for the programme.
+The costs are estimated to be € 250 per academic year.
+The educational materials or tools required are as follows: - a. study books; - b. a device that is suitable for following (online) education of the programme and taking (online) tests and an adequate internet connection; - 3.
+Costs may also be attached to excursions and working visits as part of the education programme.
+If the student is unable to pay these costs, an equivalent option providing the achievement of the same academic goals, will be offered; the relevant application procedure is given in the course syllabus of the relevant programme component.
+The excursions and working visits are as follows: - a.
+Introduction week (as part of unit of study Introduction week): max € 150; - b.
+Working visit to several international organisations (as part of unit of study Fieldtrip): max € 500. - c.
+Second year internship: Students are obliged to perform an internship in an international setting.
+The internship lasts ten weeks and can bring extra costs to the student.
+The amount of these extra costs differ per student and country.
+Students can apply for extra funding within The Hague University and Erasmus+ fund.
+The programme cannot guarantee that the extra funds are allocated to the student nor can the programme influence the amount the student may receive. - d.
+Graduation project: To finalise the study a student performs a graduation project at an organisation in a country of choice.
+The graduation project lasts twenty weeks and can bring extra costs to the student.
+The amount of these extra costs differ per student and country.
+Students can apply for extra funding within The Hague University and Erasmus+ fund.
+The programme cannot guarantee that the extra funds are allocated to the student nor can the programme influence the amount the student may receive.